 Brittany: How would you describe your own leadership style and what has shaped that?

 Kadija Aflah-Perre: Though I'm working in the technology space, for me, the most important aspect is the human element.
 Of course, I'm working on innovation.
-I'm looking for what is the best for the company from a technology perspective, but the best asset in my organisation is the people.
+I'm looking for what is the best for the company from a technology perspective, but the best asset in my organization is the people.
 It is thanks to the people that we can build strong architecture and innovative technologies.
 If you don't take care of other people, if you don't empower them, if you don't train them, if you don't closely work with them, I don't think you can have success.
 I think the risk that people may have is forgetting that technology without a human element is not going to succeed.

 Brittany: That's very good advice on leadership.
-At Sage, we really do prioritise our people, from our colleagues and partners to our customers.
+At Sage, we really do prioritize our people, from our colleagues and partners to our customers.
 And so my final question is, how do you ensure that your team is working with a customer centric framework in mind?

 Kadija Aflah-Perre: In each meeting that I'm having with my teams, we have what we call a “customer chair.”
 This chair is open; everybody can take the chair and put themselves in the shoes of a customer.
 When we are trying to decide what could be new architecture, our goals, our objectives, we always have in mind, “What would our customer think?”